Year-end financial moves to make the 2023 tax season easier

 She added, "If I have an obligation to pay something, like my taxes, I want to know what it is as soon as possible.
 If I wait to file until the end of March and find out I need to fork over three grand, that money might not be available."

 Curious taxpayers can use the IRS' Tax Withholding Estimator to see if they've had enough money taken out of their paycheck.
-The tool asks about wages and other sources of income, such as alimony and investments income.
+The tool asks about wages and other sources of income, such as alimony and investments.

 Donate for the sake of donating